 Here are three things you should know about air abrasion dentistry before your next appointment:

 1. It’s fast and efficient.

 Air abrasion involves using a spray machine that sprays small particles of sand at a tooth in order to blast away decayed areas causing cavities.
 This enables the dentist to save more of your tooth than would be possible with drilling.
-Air abrasion is also much faster than drilling.
+It is also much faster than drilling.
 How can you go wrong with something that does a better cleaning, saves you time, and doesn’t hurt?
-We think you can’t, which is why we offer air abrasion at Pat Crawford’s dental practice in Kenosha, Wisconsin.
+We think you can’t, which is why we offer this procedure at Pat Crawford’s dental practice in Kenosha, Wisconsin.

 2. Air abrasion does require safety goggles.

 If you have ever seen a video of someone having air abrasion done on one of their teeth, you might have found the set-up a little, well, unsettling.
 This is because patients must wear safety goggles and a protective barrier of either rubber or resin on their gums and other areas of the mouth that are not being treated so that the sand only hits the parts that need attention.
 Although the outfit may look a little bit intimidating, the results speak for themselves.
 The procedure does not hurt, making it ideal for patients who are already nervous around the dentist and for children.

 3. Air abrasion can extend the life of your fillings.